Posted by Charles T. on August 31, 2019

 Practically, the Tudor Prince 76200 makes a strong argument as an everyday watch – if you’re okay with the smaller case size.
 It checks many boxes – stainless steel, automatic winding, water resistant, (albeit rather limited) lume and a very useful day and date complication.
 But the biggest selling point to me is that beautiful linen dial that you just don’t find on many modern watches anymore.
 Aside from the texture, the color of the dial also changes depending on the light – from dark grey to silver to almost champagne when in direct sunlight.

 So considering this Tudor as a full package, what’s the verdict?
 If you don’t have a problem with the case size or bracelet comfort, then I would definitely contemplate picking one up.
 You also have a large variety of production years, dials, and marker combinations to choose from.
 The watch is handsome but subtle and comes from a prestigious brand that doesn’t really have anything like it in their current lineup (the closest option might be the Black Bay 36).
-At around $2000 new if you can find it, or pre-owned for a fraction of that, it’s a solid buy to consider.
+At around $2000 new, or around $1,700 pre-owned, it’s a solid buy to consider.